-The Kachi Lithium Brine Project is located in the Puna region of north-western Argentina, in the Province of Catamarca.
+The Project is located in the Puna region of Northwestern Argentina, in the Province of Catamarca.
 It is approximately 520 km northwest of the capital of Catamarca Province, San Fernando de la Valle de Catamarca.
 It is 22 km west of the town of El Peñon, and 50 km south of Antofagasta de Sierra, which is the regional administrative centre (Figure 1).
-In addition, it is at an altitude of approximately 3,000 metres above sea level, a major advantage for the project.
+The Project is situated at an altitude of 3,000 m above sea level, which is relatively low for the Puna region and considered a major advantage for the Project.

-Figure 1: Kachi project Location in Western Catamarca province Work program
+Figure 1: Kachi Project location in western Catamarca province